The 15 Richest People In Tech

 Source: Forbes

 Where the the money came from: He founded eBay, then promised to give away all his money.
-His wealth grew because eBay's stock has been up this year.
+So far, he has parted ways with over $1 billion and doesn't look like he has any intentions of slowing up anytime soon.

 Source: Forbes